 As the teacher, you choose the central theme, and they make their own pathways in pursuit.

 2. Students can use social apps more naturally

 Using social apps in sync teaching, students can interact with one another using their ‘digital voice.’
 They can also ping relevant networks and communities, peers in other schools. community and organization leaders, or even content experts.

 They can also curate their thinking and mingle using backchannel discussions on twitter or instagram.
 Could the get off-task and distracted?
 Of course, but that’s not new.
 And it’s also easier to track by those same networks, peer groups, and even families.
 Yay for digital footprints!

 3. You can follow curriculum documents more closely

 This is probably the biggest draw of syn teaching/second screen learning for many teachers: the ability to stick to necessary curriculum documents.
 While many teachers want to let students innovate and direct their own learning, this is often at odds with the demands of assessment requirements, and local school and district concerns.

 How can second screen learning help here?
 By allowing the teachers to choose the central theme–or Sync Point–while still offering students room to create, find their own resources, clarify their understanding, etc.

-4. It promote students interacting directly with content
+4. Sync Teaching promotes students interacting directly with content

 In a second screen classroom, every student has a digital instrument to make sound, but they most due so with some kind of pace, rhythm, or pattern set by the teacher–who, for all the technology in the world, is almost always the most powerful learning resource a student has access to.